fabioelizandro/speech-to-text/MANUAL.md

 ## Uploading file to Google

-⚠️ NOTE ⚠️ : It's that you keep your files with meaningful names to avoid name collisions. <br>
+⚠️ NOTE ⚠️ : It's important that you keep your files with meaningful names to avoid name collisions. <br>
-A suggested format could be `interview-$subject-$date.flac` where you replace $subject with the interviewee name<br>
+I suggest a format like `interview-$subject-$date.flac` where `$subject` is the interviewee name<br>
-and $date with the date when it happened.
+and `$date` is when it happened.

 <hr>